aeternity/tutorials/making-aeternity-wallet-transactions-on-android.md

-# Tutorials How to make wallet transactions on Android
+# TUTORIAL: How to make wallet transactions on Android

 ## Tutorial Overview
-This tutorial is mend for android developers who want to begin to build interesting applications on the aeternity blockchain.
+This tutorial is meant for android developers who want to begin to build interesting applications on the aeternity blockchain.
 In this tutorial we will cover the following:
 - Wallet Creation
 - Checking Wallet Balance